mennooo/apex-modular-js/README.md

 # apex-modular-js
 Using modular JavaScript with Oracle Application Express

 This project is created for sample purposes only.
+It demonstrates how the create and use reusable JavaScript modules & widgets in an APEX application.

+Take a look at the folder structure and Gulp tasks.

 ## Install this project
 - Open the command line